-- 109. We required QLPs to provide us with an assurance report by an independent qualified auditor, providing an opinion on the information each company provided to us in response to our qualified revenue notice. - 110.
-The scope of the assurance report for the this draft LAD was the same as for the 2011/12 LAD, which we had determined after considering the requirements of the Act, relevant auditing standards, feedback from our consultation process, and our assurance requirements for other disclosures (such as under Part 4 of the Commerce Act) that some of the QLPs must provide us. - 111.
-This included requirements that the assurance report included statements by the auditor: - 111.1 that it was prepared in accordance with the relevant professional standards (Standard on Assurance Engagements 3100 Compliance Engagements (SAE 3100) and International Standard on Assurance Engagements 3000 (ISAE (NZ) 3000); - 111.2 whether proper accounting records have been kept by the company to enable the complete and accurate compilation of required information; and - 111.3 whether the information provided by the company is prepared in all material respects in accordance with our notice. - 112.
+- 121.1 that it was prepared in accordance with the relevant professional standards (Standard on Assurance Engagements 3100 Compliance Engagements (SAE 3100) and International Standard on Assurance Engagements 3000 (ISAE (NZ) 3000); - 121.2 whether proper accounting records have been kept by the company to enable the complete and accurate compilation of required information; and - 121.3 whether the information provided by the company is prepared in all material respects in accordance with our notice. - 122.
 Our requirements for the assurance report included that the auditor recognise that we and the QLP's directors are the intended users of the assurance report.
-This recognises that the audited information was prepared for us (and is not subject to scrutiny by other interested parties) to use when preparing our TDL LAD. - 113.
+This recognises that the audited information was prepared for us (and is not subject to scrutiny by other interested parties) to use when preparing our TDL LAD. - 123.
 The Act requires that all information requested under section 83 must be accompanied by a report prepared by a qualified auditor that details the extent to which this information is correct and complete.
-The Act provides us with discretion in specifying the scope of the auditor's report (the assurance report). - 114.
+The Act provides us with discretion in specifying the scope of the auditor's report (the assurance report). - 124.
 Assurance reports prepared by independent qualified auditors provide us with a reasonable level of confidence to the processes used to prepare information and the reliability of information.
-An independent auditor is expected to identify and correct deficiencies in processes and information, and provide assurance of its reliability.

-- 115. For this draft LAD we made it explicit that an auditor appointed by the Auditor-General could prepare the assurance reports.
+An independent auditor is expected to identify and correct deficiencies in processes and information, and provide assurance of its reliability. - 125.
+For the draft LAD we made it explicit that an auditor appointed by the Auditor-General could prepare the assurance reports.
 This was done in response to a proposal by the Office of the Auditor-General.
 We consider that such auditors meet the Act's intent for having an independent and qualified auditor.
-This revision made it clear that QLPs that are audited by Audit NZ for other purposes may engage Audit NZ for TDL assurance purposes. - 116.
-The following section outlines the compliance review that we conducted this year after receiving the specified information disclosure from the QLPs.
+This revision made it clear that QLPs that are audited by Audit NZ for other purposes may engage Audit NZ for TDL assurance purposes. - 126.
+Northpower submitted on the draft LAD in reference to the assurance reports: 43